msturagit66/samplevnf/README.md

 This behaviour is controlled by the following introduced configuration parameter of sub mode l3:
 - mac from lua = yes/no

+If this parameter is included in the configuration without sub mode l3, it is ignored.

+Note that the folllowing core configuration (reverting the tx ports), will cause the PROX to not reply to the ARP request sent from the outside on rx port 0/if0.
+Therefore failing to receive packets.

+[core 3s0]
+name=Routing
+task=0
+mode=routing
+sub mode=l3
+;fast path handle arp=yes
+local ipv4=10.23.118.245
+gateway ipv4=10.23.118.244
+route table=lpm4
+rx port=if0
+tx port=if1,if0
+drop=no